-What to ask a lawyer
+What to ask a legal adviser

 Are you regulated?